knime/knime-cloud-azure/README.md

 The grace period defines a set window of time that a KNIME Executor has to reply to the termination event.
 After this period of time the Executor will be forcefully terminated.

+When notified of a termination the KNIME Executor will be notified to stop accepting new requests and complete all active requests.
+Ensure you make the grace period large enough to allow the Executor to complete currently running tasks.
+The Executor will complete the termination as soon as all active jobs have finished.

 ### Autoscaling with Metrics (**PAYG only**)

 Azure VMSS [autoscaling](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview)
 supports elastic scaling.
-Elastic scaling allows you to provide a range of the number of Executor instances deployed.
+Elastic scaling allows you to provide a range of the number of Executor instances to deploy.
 The VMSS will manage the number of deployed instances according to defined metrics.
 The **PAYG** example ARM template uses the average CPU utilization of the VMSS to support scaling events.
-When the upper CPU utilization metric is passed, the VMSS will create a scale event to add more
+When the upper CPU utilization threshold is passed, the VMSS will create a scale event to add more
 Executor instances.
-Likewise when the CPU utilization falls below the lower metric, the VMSS will pick instance(s) to terminate.
+Likewise when the CPU utilization falls below the lower threshold, the VMSS will pick instance(s) to terminate.

 The **PAYG** template enables you to specify the minimum and maximum number of Executor instances to deploy.
 The VMSS will initially deploy with the minimum number of instances.
 As load increases, the VMSS will automatically create new Executor instances.